Deltares/ProbabilisticLibrary/CONTRIBUTING.md

 The Probabilistic Library is open source and we welcome contributions from everyone.
 However, we have some rules for that.

-I. It should fit in our primary focus: probabilistic.
+I. It should fit in our primary focus: probabilistic, sensitivity and uncertainty analysis.
-New methods or distributions should be usefull for more than one purpose.
+It is up to Deltares to decide if it should be part of the main line.

 II.
 Code should follow our guidelines (see below).